101 Uses for a Dead Cat: Reception

 By December 7, 1981, it had spent 27 weeks on the New York Times Best Seller list.
 Its success was considered part of a larger "cat craze" in popular culture, which included the Jim Davis comic strip Garfield, and the Andrew Lloyd Webber musical Cats.

-Further

 Time called the author and illustrator, Simon Bond, "the Charles Addams of ailurophobia."
 He received hate mail accusing him of obscenity and sadism.

 American Opinion stated that those who read the book should be "prepared to be disgusted or appalled from time to time".

 The book was parodied by British cartoonist Patrick Wright with his book 101 Uses for a John Major, in which the former British Prime Minister was illustrated serving a number of bizarre purposes, such as a train-spotter's anorak or as a flag-pole.